nrszero/dotfiles-arch-hyprland/README.md

 When prompted, **choose option 1** to install all required packages.

-### What the Install Script Does

-- Installs all required packages via pacman and yay
-- Auto-detects NVIDIA GPU and configures accordingly
-- Symlinks configurations to `~/.config` using stow
-- Deploys system-wide configs to `/etc` (requires sudo)
-- Installs wallpapers to `/usr/share/wallpapers`

 ### Post-Installation Configuration

 **Important**: You may need to adjust your monitor configuration before first login.